HiddenRealm/Individual_Project_James/README.md

     I built the application in a VirtualBox machine with an Ubuntu 16.04 image.
     I wrote the back end of the application with a mixture of Python3 & Flask, the front end was written in Jinja2, HTML & CSS and the database was an SQLite database.

+Pre Requisites:

+    Clone this repo down
+    Check Python3 is installed
+    CD into Individual_Project_James

 Running the project:

     run build.sh